demo-engineering/nodejs-financial/README.md

 This project is a small API that simulates a banking system API for accounts creation and money transfers.

+##Dependencies
+The only dependency for this project is NodeJS.
+Aside from your editor of choice, you should not need any additional software to execute this app.

 ## Project Setup

 Run `npm install` to get all project dependencies installed on your local environment.